Catalina Ouyang: Notable exhibitions

+Academic Reception

+An examination of Ouyang's work forms an significant part of the monograph Spoiled: Asian American Hostility and the Damage of Repair, by Summer Kim Lee.
+Published by Duke University Press in 2025.

 Awards and residencies

 Ouyang was a Smack Mellon Artist in Residence in Brooklyn, NY from 2020 to 2021.
 They have also attended residencies at the NARS Foundation in Brooklyn in 2015, OBRAS Foundation in Evora Monte, Portugal in 2016, Atlantic Center for the Arts in New Smyrna Beach, FL in 2016, Mary Sky in Hancock, Vermont in 2017, Shandaken: Storm King in New Windsor, NY in 2019, and the Vermont Studio Center in 2022.

 Ouyang has received awards such as the CURA Prize in 2015, Oklahoma Visual Arts Coalition FOCUS selected artist honorarium in 2016, the Emergency Grant from the Foundation for Contemporary Arts in 2020, the Santo Foundation Individual Artist Award in 2019, the Puffin Foundation Grant in 2019, the Real Art Award from Real Art Ways in Hartford, CT in 2019.

 Public collections

 Ouyang has three sculptures in the Nasher Sculpture Center collection.
 Their 2022 film "Strange Attractor" is in the collections of the Brooklyn Museum and High Museum of Art.
-Other permanent collections include the Los Angeles County Museum of Art, Columbus Museum of Art, Perez Art Museum Miami, Cantor Arts Center at Stanford University, Kadist Foundation, Pond Society, X Museum, and Faurschou Foundation.
+Other permanent collections include the Los Angeles County Museum of Art, Columbus Museum of Art, Perez Art Museum Miami, Cantor Arts Center at Stanford University, Kadist Foundation, Pond Society, X Museum, the Museum of Fine Arts Boston and Faurschou Foundation.